 FACTBOX-Sport-Events affected by coronavirus epidemic

-Here is a list of international sports events whose timing has been affected by a coronavirus outbreak that has killed more than 1,300 people and infected more than 60,000 in China after emerging late last year in Wuhan, the capital of central Hubei province:
+The following is a list of international sports events affected by a coronavirus outbreak, which has killed more than 1,800 people and infected more than 70,000 in China after emerging late last year in Wuhan, Hubei province.

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG have been postponed.
 Guangzhou and the Shanghai clubs will join the competition in April, with their group matches due to be played in May.

+* A four-team women's Olympic qualifying tournament involving China, Australia, Taiwan and Thailand was moved from Wuhan to be held in Australia by the Asian Football Confederation (AFC).

 * Vietnam said it would not allow sports events to be hosted in February, meaning home AFC Cup group stage matches for Ho Chi Minh City and Than Quang Ninh will have to be switched to away fixtures.
 Ho Chi Minh City will now face Yangon United in Myanmar on Feb.
-11 while Than Quang Ninh meet Ceres Negros on Feb.
+11 while Than Quang Ninh meets Ceres-Negros on Feb.
 25 in the Philippines.

+* The Chinese Football Association said domestic games at all levels would be postponed.

 FORMULA ONE * The Chinese Grand Prix in Shanghai set for April 19, has been postponed by the governing body FIA and Formula One.